 - Keep your list of life goals short and to the point.
 Some good examples of life goals are“: Save 25% of my yearly earnings for kids’ education, vacations and retirement,” Take budget-friendly vacations out of the country every 5 years,” and “Retire when I’m 67.”

 - Infuse elements of achieving your goals into your everyday life.
 Let’s say one of your goals, a trip out of the country, will be to Australia 3 years from now.
 Have a couple of books about Australia laying around the house, on your coffee table and nightstand.
 Listen to music from Australia on your MP3.
-Watch television shows about Aussie land.
+Watch YouTube channels about Aussie land.